anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 structures).
 Extensions that are primarily about signaling server policy are often called "profiles".

+Profile extensions often do the following:

+* Mark some specific extensions (and versions thereof) as required.
+* Mark some specific optional queries, object classes, or JSON structures as required.
+* Limit or restrict the values of specific JSON structures.
+A> issue #39

 Some extensions exist to denote the usage of values placed into an IANA registry, such as the IANA RDAP registries, or the usage of extensions for specifications used in RDAP responses, such as extended